 In season 2, Lizzy Caplan appears as Annie Wilkes, who plays the role of a mentally disturbed nurse who gets stuck in Castle Rock.
 To refresh your memory, Nurse Wilkes appeared as a major antagonist in the acclaimed movie ‘Misery’.

 Matthew Alan appears in the role of Chris Merrill, Ace’s brother, and someone who is caught between the Merrills and the Somalis.
-John Hoogenakker of ‘Jack Ryan‘ fame has been cast as someone with complicated links to Nurse Wilkes, which makes him sound promising.
+John Hoogenakker of ‘Jack Ryan‘ fame is cast as someone with complicated links to Nurse Wilkes.
 Obviously, there are plenty of recurring and guest characters, considering that King’s universe is as exciting as it is intricate.